markgrts/suii_vision_3d/src_test_folders/filters/README.md

 # Filter tests

-This map contains all filter tests.
-For filtering the 3D point cloud made with the Creative BlasterX Senz3D.
+This map contains all filter tests for filtering the 3D point cloud made with the Creative BlasterX Senz3D.

 ## Getting Started